krakend/krakend-documentation/authorization/jwt-validation.md

         }
       },
 ```
-In this case, the value of the `sub` claim will be added as `x-user` header to the request.
-If the claim does not exists, the mapping is just skipped.
+In this case, the `sub` claim's value will be added as `x-user` header to the request.
+If the claim does not exist, the mapping is just skipped.

 ## A complete running example